-There is a diversity of flavours and textures here, yet a beautiful balance.
+There is a diversity of flavours and textures here, yet in a satisfying balance.
 Crisp, creamy, bright, crunchy.
 And that is before we get to the duck egg, which has its own delectable complexities.

 This is one of those vegetarian dishes that will leave a non-vegetarian wondering why they feel they need to eat the flesh of animals.
 As good as it is, I am inevitably drawn back in by some freshly bbq’d wagyu beef, or by slurping down a fresh oyster from the shell, topped with ponzu, a quail egg yolk, and a few drops of tabasco.